Sth Fork Sun River (2439.1) to My Lake (2467.9)

 Again it was an early start and easy hiking on the horse superhighway.
 Benchmark Ranch was nearby and some trailheads that allowed easy access for horse riders.
 Horse riding in the Bob Marshall wilderness seems to be a big thing in Montana.

 It was 12-15 easy flat miles of hiking.
 I met a couple of hikers heading in the opposite direction.
 The Chinese Wall Montana is the big attraction in this part of the Bob Marshal Wilderness.
 As are the high concentration of bears.

 I stopped to photograph a fairly recent print of a black bear.
 Five miles later I bumped into a fellow CDT hiker, Hotshot.
 The last time I saw her was at Silver City before I even started hiking the trail.
 More than 2450 miles later I caught up to her.
 She mentioned that she saw her first black bear five miles earlier, same place I took the photo of the print.

-We all spread out as we entered the famed Chinese Wall in the Bob Marshall Wilderness, Montana.
+We all spread out as we entered the famed Bob Marshall Chinese Wall, Montana.
 An escarpment several miles long and maybe 150 meters tall.
 It stretched for several miles.
 It reminded me a lot of home, the Arnhem Land escarpment.
 But unlike home there was lots of evidence of bear activities.
 Prints and scat, some very recent.